Nothing

 #' fitting.
 It is a vector of 1s by default.

-#' @param InterKnots a numeric vector containing the locations of the internal
+#' @param InterKnots A numeric vector containing the locations of the internal

 #' knots necessary to compute the B-splines.
 In GeDS these are the internal

-#' knots in a current iteration of stage A.
+#' knots fitted in stage A's iterations.

-#' @param n integer value specifying the order of the spline to be evaluated.
+#' @param n Integer value specifying the order of the spline to be evaluated.

 #' It should be 2 (linear spline), 3 (quadratic spline) or 4 (cubic spline).